 What I loved about today’s retreat was that it allowed me the space to have a total re-think about how I was approaching my pricing.
 And the interaction with the other participants was palpable in also helping me rethink my approach to my business, in general.

 You’re invited to join us for this 1-day, intimate and retreat.
 To join us, the price is $1,500.
 (A montly payment plan is available.)

 The impact “In the Zone: How to Price Your Genius” will have on the financial health of today’s businesses (like yours), and the financial health of the people who are behind them (like you) will be a game-changer.

 And, I hope you’ll join us for this exclusive experience.

-The next event is live virtually, via Zoom and is scheduled for Thursday, December 5, 2019, starting at 10am. (*Live events are hosted in a posh, cozy New York City location, with breakfast, lunch and healthy snacks provided throughout the day; this is included in the price.
+The next event is live virtually, via Zoom and is scheduled for Thursday, December 5, 2019, starting at 11am ET. (*Live events are hosted in a posh, cozy New York City location, with breakfast, lunch and healthy snacks provided throughout the day; this is included in the price.
 The group dinner afterward is optional and isn’t included in the price.)
 Whether live in-person or virtually, there’s learning, group discussion, self-reflection, and smaller breakout conversations.